-- 8. Explore different treatments using Information sheet: Road safety engineering treatments.
-You may like to research other examples of road treatments - the following websites will be a useful starting point: - Towards Zero: towardszero.vic.gov.au - International Road Assessment Program (iRAP): toolkit.irap.org
+- Drawing on your experience at Road to Zero, consider what should be a safe speed limit and explore different treatments using Information sheet titled Road safety engineering treatments.
+You may need to research other examples of treatments - the following will be a useful starting point: - Towards Zero: towardszero.vic.gov.au - International Road Assessment Program (iRAP): toolkit.irap.org

-Your recommendations for road treatments must aim to reduce the risk of the crash types you identified and/or minimise the chance of injury if a crash occurs.
+You need to make sure that the speed limit and treatments you recommend will reduce the risk of the crash types you identified and/or minimise the chance of injuries if a crash occurs.